debtcollective/debtcollective-web/README.md

 debt.is and debtcollective.org
 =======

+# DEPRECATED

+This website is now obsolete and not deployed.
+It is kept here only for archiving purposes.

+## Description

 This is a django site deployed on the heroku framework.

 Please fork the repository and open pull requests when you're ready to merge.